PythonOptimizers/pysparse/doc/pysparse/source/fact.rst

 The Python solution for this task looks as follows::

+    from pysparse.sparse import spmatrix
-    from pysparse import spmatrix, superlu
+    from pysparse.direct import superlu
     import numpy
     n = 100
     A = poisson2d_sym_blk(n)